Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ## **Display metrics**

 Display metrics are used to show a single value with a base unit.
 Metrics should be scoped to indicate the timeline of the data.
 Consider including a comparison indicator such as a comparison to the previous time or average.
-For detailed documentation on display metrics, view the `Data visualization design specs`.
+For detailed documentation on display metrics, view the [design specs](https://xd.adobe.com/view/41b99309-6276-4988-95d6-adbff614ab54-14ea/screen/98047e81-20a1-4899-b147-26da4210e802).

 ![Donut chart don't](/images/display-metrics.svg "Donut chart don't")